Argentina's warped peso means cars are half price - if you have dollars

-BUENOS AIRES, May 27 (Reuters) - Argentina’s car dealers - used to selling at sky-high prices due to steep taxes - are getting a boost from the gap between official and informal values of the country’s peso, which is halving the sticker price for buyers with dollars.
+BUENOS AIRES (Reuters) - Argentina’s car dealers - used to selling at sky-high prices due to steep taxes - are getting a boost from the gap between official and informal values of the country’s peso, which is halving the sticker price for buyers with dollars.

 It works like this: A Ford Ka’s list price, for example, is 822,870 pesos, or around $12,100 using an official rate around 68 pesos per dollar.
 However, via unofficial channels buyers can get 112 pesos per dollar, bringing the price closer to $7,000.